TiROD: Tiny Robotics Dataset and Benchmark for Continual Object Detection: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Tiny Robotics~\cite{tinyNeuman} is an emerging research area with the potential to impact significantly various fields, including autonomous inspection~\cite{insp} and search \& rescue~\cite{search}.
-For tiny mobile robots, it is essential to detect objects in the surroundings to effectively operate in unknown and dynamic environments.
-However, these systems often face stringent constraints in terms of computational power, memory, sensor quality, and energy consumption, making the development of robust object detection systems particularly challenging.
+Tiny Robotics~\cite{tinyNeuman} is an emerging research area with the potential to impact significantly various fields, including autonomous inspection and search \& rescue applications~\cite{insp,search}.
+For tiny mobile robots, it is essential to visually detect objects in the surroundings to effectively operate in unknown and dynamic environments.
+However, these systems often face constraints in terms of sensor quality, computational power, memory, and energy consumption, making the development of robust object detection particularly challenging.

-Continual Learning~(CL)~\cite{cont} allows models to adapt and learn from new data without forgetting previously acquired knowledge, and is essential for deploying object detection systems in real-world scenarios.
+Continual Learning~(CL)and lifelong algorithms~\cite{cont,Shaheen2022}, which allow models to adapt and learn from new data without forgetting prior knowledge, are essential for deploying object detection systems in real-world scenarios.
 Most neural networks and other machine learning methods, indeed, suffer from catastrophic forgetting~\cite{forgetting}, i.e. the model loses previously learned information when trained on new data.
-This issue is particularly relevant for tiny robots, where the capacity for storing and processing data is limited.
+This issue is particularly relevant for tiny robotics applications, where the capacity for storing and processing data is limited.

-Several datasets and benchmarks have been proposed to evaluate object detection~\cite{COCO, VOC} and CL for robotics~\cite{loris}.
-However, these benchmarks do not fully capture the unique challenges faced by tiny mobile robots which operate under severe resource constraints and must adapt to dynamic environments.
+Several datasets and benchmarks have been proposed to evaluate object detection~\cite{COCO, VOC} and CL for robotics~\cite{loris,Kasaei2024}.
+However, these benchmarks do not fully capture the unique real-world challenges faced by tiny mobile robots, which operate under severe resource constraints and must adapt to dynamic environments.
 Specifically, existing datasets often fail to account for low-cost sensors, limited computational power, and the need for continuous adaptation to new domains and classes in unstructured settings.